DeNadaii/Introducao-POO-IFsul/README.md

 Each lesson folder contains the materials and notes for that specific lesson.
 The files are organized as follows:

-- `lesson_archive.java`: JAVA script with code examples from Lesson 1.
+- `lesson_archive.java`: JAVA script with code examples from Lesson.
-- `lesson_notes.pdf`: Markdown file containing my personal notes from Lesson 1.
+- `lesson_notes.pdf`: Markdown file containing my personal notes from Lesson.

 Feel free to explore the folders and files to track my progress throughout the course.